simpsonst/fastcgi4j/README.md

 You can use the `fastcgi4j` wrapper to run a stand-alone application.
 Use (say) `--bind /path/to/sock` to bind to a Unix-domain socket, or `--bind localhost:8888` to bind to an Internet-domain socket.
 In the latter case, you might want to use one or more `--peer` switches to specify HTTPd server hosts that may connect to the socket.
+Also, beware of using a path in `/tmp/`, e.g., `--bind /tmp/my.sock`, as Apache is often run with a private `/tmp/`, and can't see the real directory where your socket is.

 Here's some documentation for web servers that can talk to a stand-alone FastCGI application: